 * See Annex 1 for breakdown of costs up to date.

 ** See Annex 2 for Schedule of engineering works commitments until June 2002.

+***This excludes the present cancellation cost of the three GE 9FA turbines expected to be employed in this project of $175 million .
+The turbines may be redeployed to another project [discuss transfer restrictions] if not used for the Arcos project.

 DEAL DESCRIPTION